 Welcome to the Kroka Semester!

-We offer two semester programs for high school and gap-year students: Ecuador in the fall, and our new Arctic to Manhattan program in the winter.
-Students may enroll in one or both semesters.
+We offer semester programs for high school and gap-year students: Rio Grande Semester in the fall, and the Arctic to Manhattan program in the winter.
+Students may enroll in one or two semesters.
 Both journeys are based on extended wilderness travel, participation in vibrant community life and an accredited academic curriculum.
-Students will receive FULL high school or college credit for participation in a Kroka Semester.
-Federal loans and grants are available.
+Students receive high school and/or college credit for participation in a Kroka Semester.

 The Gifts of Semester